 In keeping with the goal of educating people about the Canal, the Friends have restored the Locktender’s House at Lock 11 in New Hope, and it is open as a museum and visitors’ center.

-Members of the group are also available to visit schools and organizations to conduct programs on the Canal and canal life.
+Members of the group are also available to visit organizations to conduct programs on the Canal and canal life.